The Man (2005 film)

-The Man is a 2005 American buddy cop comedy film starring Eugene Levy, Samuel L. Jackson, and Miguel Ferrer.
+The Man is a 2005 American buddy cop comedy film starring Samuel L. Jackson, Eugene Levy, and Miguel Ferrer.

 The Man was directed by Les Mayfield and produced by Rob Fried, from a screenplay by Jim Piddock, Margaret Oberman and Stephen Carpenter, and based on a story by Piddock and Oberman.
 Filming took place in Toronto, Hamilton and Oakville, Ontario, Canada.
 New Line Cinema released The Man in Canada (through Alliance Atlantis) and the United States on September 9, 2005.

 Plot

-Andy Fiddler is preparing a speech for a dental convention in Detroit.
-Fiddler works for a dental supply company, and lives in Milwaukee, Wisconsin.
-Meanwhile, in Detroit, a federal armory of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) has been robbed of assault rifles, handguns and ammunition.
-An ATF agent was killed and Internal Affairs agent Peters suspects the dead agent and his partner Agent Derrick Vann were in on the robbery.
+In Detroit, a federal armory of the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) is robbed of assault rifles, handguns and ammunition.
+An ATF agent was killed, and he and his partner Agent Derrick Vann are suspected to have been in on the robbery.

-After a visit to his informant Booty, Vann, attempting to clear his name, sets up a buy.
-He is to go to a diner and be reading a copy of the newspaper USA Today to be recognized.
-Unfortunately, Andy is also in the diner, and he has a copy of USA Today.
-He is mistaken for Vann.
-Joey, a menacing Englishman, sits next to Andy and hands him a paper bag with "his taste" in it then leaves.
-The bag contains a cell phone and a Walther P99 pistol, which Andy accidentally pulls out.
-The waitress of the diner thinks that Andy is there to rob the place and panics.
-An arriving Vann arrests Andy, before realizing the gun traffickers's error.
-The bag's cell phone rings and Vann answers.
-The caller is Joey, who wants the man who he thinks is Vann to drop $20,000 dollars in a certain trash can.
+Vann, attempting to clear his name, sets up a buy.
+He is to go to a diner and reading a copy of the newspaper USA Today to be recognized.
+However, a man named Andy Fiddler is also there and has a copy of USA Today.
+Mistaking him for Vann, gun trafficker Joey "Kane" Trent hands Andy a paper bag with "his taste" in it and leaves.
+The bag contains a cell phone and a pistol, which Andy accidentally pulls out.
+A waitress thinks that Andy is there to rob the diner and panics.
+Vann arrests Andy, before realizing Joey's error.
+Joey calls the bag's phone and announces that he wants the man who he thinks is Vann to drop $20,000 in a certain trash can.
 Vann has the money, but now needs Andy to deliver it.

-Due to the interference of a bystander, the location of the drop will change.
+Due to the interference of a bystander, the location of the drop changes.
 Meanwhile, Andy tries to escape and Vann shoots after him, grazing him with a gunshot to the rear.
-Andy uses the cell phone to call the local police for help, resulting in the capture of both of them by arriving squad cars.
-The police releases Vann after learning that he is an ATF agent, but they discover there is an outstanding warrant for Andy.
-He reportedly only purchased a stolen rug without knowing of its origins, but he is still suspected of criminal activity.
+Andy uses the phone to call the police for help, resulting in the capture of both of them by arriving squad cars.
+The police release Vann, but discover that there is a warrant for Andy.
+He reportedly purchased a stolen rug without knowing of its origins, but is still suspected of criminal activity.